Tingting0618/Polynomial_Regression/README.md

 #### Content Includes:
 - Polynomial Regression: Add powers of each feature as new features
-- Learning curves: plots of the model’s performance on the training set and the validation set as a function of the training set size (or the training iteration).
+- Learning curves: Plots of the model’s performance on the training set and the validation set as a function of the training set size (or the training iteration).

 ## Learn More